+Designated Heritage Assets within Poppleton Neighbourhood Plan Area

-- 5.1 Two protected Conservation Areas within the villages with listed buildings marked in blue on the designated heritage assets map.
+5.1 Two protected Conservation Areas within the villages with listed buildings marked in blue on the site location map.
 These are the original hearts of Nether and Upper Poppleton, with listed buildings and strong protection against inappropriate building development.
-At present there are areas that have a potential to be developed but the aim of this policy is to preserve the woodland and green nature of the villages.9 - 5.2 Parts of the western edge of the village are designated as conservation areas, the character of which has a close relationship with the surrounding agricultural landscape and is clearly visible from the A59 and minor roads to the west of the village. - 5.3 These retained policies make it clear that development plans should define the detailed boundaries of the Green Belt around York.
-The outer boundary is to be about 6 miles from York city centre and the inner one is to be defined to establish the long-term development limits that safeguard the special character and setting of the historic city. - 5.4 The villages have a number of historic buildings which contribute positively to the character of the villages.
-In order to protect the historic character and open nature of the village and green belt it is important that their heritage value is conserved appropriately and in accordance with the Village Design Statement.
-Policy PNP 3 is worded to protect the open character of the village and green belt in relation to housing development within the village building boundary.
+At present there are areas that have a potential to be developed but the aim of this policy is to preserve the woodland and green nature of the villages.9

+5.2 Parts of the western edge of the village are designated as conservation areas, the character of which has a close relationship with the surrounding agricultural landscape and is clearly visible from the A59 and minor roads to the west of the village.

+5.3 These retained policies make it clear that development plans should define the detailed boundaries of the Green Belt around York.
+The outer boundary is to be about 6 miles from York city centre and the inner one is to be defined to establish the long-term development limits that safeguard the special character and setting of the historic city.